NBISweden/development-guidelines/README.md

 terminology, this is called to update the index).

-Using `git add` to stage changes allows you to verify that the commit will contain the changes you intend, either by seing the changes included in the commit (with `git diff --cached`) or see if there are changes not included (e.g. `git status`, which also shows untracked files, or `git diff`).
+Using `git add` to stage changes allows you to verify that the commit will contain the changes you intend, either by seeing the changes included in the commit (with `git diff --cached`) or see if there are changes not included (e.g. `git status`, which also shows untracked files, or `git diff`).
 Once you are happy with the contents, you can